-Borax for flea and tick control is a popular DYI natural flea control.
+Borax for flea and tick control is a popular DYI natural pest control.
 Fleas, the tiny bloodsuckers, can cause you unwanted pain, diseases, and embarrassment.
+Evidently: Today, the society has an increased interest in old-time and environmetally friendly flea and roach control solutions such as borax.

 - What is Borax for Fleas?